google/digitalbuildings/ontology/docs/ontology_config.md

 [elevated](#elevating-names) to the global namespace, it carries that qualifier everywhere in the system.
 Ex: `HVAC/zone_temperature_sensor`.

-Because of namespace elevation, states if field files and fields in entity type files can always be written with the namespace omitted.
+Because of namespace elevation, states in field files and fields in entity type files can always be written with the namespace omitted.
 The only case where a namespace is required is when a user is referring to a non-elevated field in another namespace.
 This imposes a few constraints on components, which will be